 Faculty members are responsible for outlining grading policies to students at the beginning of each course.
 If students believe they have received a wrong grade on an examination or for a course, the initial step is to discuss the grade directly with the faculty member teaching the course.
 If that step does not result in a satisfactory explanation or resolution of the perceived problem, the student may bring the matter to the attention of the department chair.
 The next person in the line of appeal, should the student continue to contest the grade and wish to pursue an appeal, is the division chair.
 Should the person to whom the student would bring the appeal in this process also be the faculty member in whose course the grade is being questioned, that person has no jurisdiction over the appeal.
-In the latter case, the Vice President for Academic Affairs or the Vice President for Graduate and Continuing Studies as appropriate will call on an appropriate faculty member from the department or related department in the division to review the circumstances and make a recommendation to the Vice President for Academic Affairs, who will be the final arbitrator in any such appeal.
+In the latter case, the Provost or the Vice President for Graduate and Continuing Studies, as appropriate, will call on an appropriate faculty member from the department or related department in the division to review the circumstances and make a recommendation to the Provost, who will be the final arbitrator in any such appeal.

-The same process detailed above applies to disputes over alleged plagiarism or other cases of academic dishonesty, although the student may appeal the decision of the Vice President for Academic Affairs to the President.
+The same process detailed above applies to disputes over alleged plagiarism or other cases of academic dishonesty, although the student may appeal the decision of the Provost to the President.
 The maximum penalty for the first instance of academic dishonesty is failure of the course; for a second, expulsion from the University.